 - Defects in the Omegle Service Provider

 How to Fix Omegle Error Connecting to Server

-In this guide, we’ve listed some easy and effective solutions to solve the Omegle error connecting to server issue.
+This guide lists some easy and effective solutions to solve the Omegle error connecting to the server issue.
 You may use any one of the following methods to successfully fix the server connection problem on Omegle.

 Solution 1: Flush DNS

 Every device has a special space to store temporary files from the internet.
 This cached data can further help websites, apps, and browsers to load faster than usual.
 Whether it is Android, iOS, Windows, Linux, and macOS, every device automatically caches IP address and domain name system results.
 Because of this DNS cache, the previously visited websites tend to speed up by retrieving the cached data.

 However, sometimes the DNS cache might become outdated and corrupt.
 This is the main reason why websites like Omegle shows server connection error.
 To fix this issue, all you need to do is delete or flush the DNS cache.
 This will then automatically reset your device’s IP address and solve the Omegle Error Connecting to Server.
 Check out our detailed guide to clear the DNS cache on any device.